vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

   * Low: Mechanical work that basically involves following a template

-  * Medium: Work that largel involves following a process but has some small open-ended puzzles
+  * Medium: Work that largely involves following a process but has some small open-ended puzzles

   * High: Work where there isn't a clear-cut process to follow